jdsmith022/Wolfenstein3D/README.md

 $ make
 ```

-The executable name is fdf.
+The executable name is wolf3d.
 A directory in the repository named maps has a list of landscape maps that can be used.
 To see names of maps available for use is maps directory of repository, from terminal and in git repository:
 ```
 $ ls -la maps/
 ```